UnderGr0und01/golang-docker-service/README.md

 # Docker Service API

-A RESTful API service for managing Docker containers with JWT authentication.
+A RESTful and gRPC API service for managing Docker containers with JWT authentication.

 ## Features